 7 Tips Every New Homeowner Should Know

 As a new homeowner, you are beginning a rewarding but sometimes demanding and overwhelming life adventure.
-Thankfully, there are ways to make first time home ownership less arduous and more fulfilling.
-Follow the tips listed below in order to win at home ownership.
+Thankfully, there are ways to make first-time homeownership less arduous and more fulfilling.
+Follow the tips listed below in order to win at homeownership.

 1.)
-Home Maintenance Checklist
+Make a Home Maintenance Checklist

 Some say an ounce of prevention is worth a pound of cure.
 This is as true with home maintenance as it is in other areas of life.
 Familiarize yourself with the maintenance tasks you should be completing in order to keep your household running smoothly, and then make a checklist of the things you should be doing every month vs. every quarter.
 Believe it or not, things like air conditioners, refrigerators, dishwashers, vacuums, range hoods, and even washer/dryers can all require varying degrees of maintenance depending on the age, model, etc. The earlier you understand what needs to be done, the better off you’ll be.
 If you stay on top of these items, you will reduce wear and tear as well as the risk of things getting out of hand and turning into major repairs.

 Add reminders to your phone calendar to stay on top of regular home maintenance items along with any other maintenance items you might have for your home, car, or appliances.

 Let’s face it, even if you do everything right maintenance wise, things will still break occasionally.
 To prevent yourself from operating without a dishwasher or washing machine while you save up to replace or repair said appliance, create an emergency house fund that allocates a set amount towards future home repairs.
 You’ll be glad you did!

 Gather all your appliance warranties and other important documents like house paperwork, insurance papers, and your deed into one easy-to-find location such as a homeowner binder.
 No more digging through junk drawers or closets for that pesky warranty!